Attendance in BSN/ABSN Programs at University of Washington Seattle campus

 In extraordinary circumstances an absence may be granted at the discretion of the course instructor and course coordinator.
 The request will be reviewed by the associate dean if necessary.
 This policy is designed for special circumstances and it should not be considered a guarantee that a student will be granted the permission.

 If a student must miss time due to illness or personal emergency, he or she must call the clinical instructor prior to the start of the clinical shift.
 The clinical instructor in consultation with the course coordinator will determine if make-up time is needed.
 Decisions as to the need for make-up clinical experiences are based on a student’s progress in meeting course objectives.
 If a student does not meet course objectives, the course will need to be repeated.

 Final Exam Weeks

-This policy includes absences during final exam weeks.
-Students need to plan on being available until the end of the quarter.
-Final exam week is noted on the academic calendar.
-Any personal plans (e.g., flight arrangements) should be scheduled during the regular, quarterly breaks in order to avoid unexcused absences.
+This attendance policy includes absences during final exam weeks.
+You should plan on being available until the end of the quarter.
+Final exam week is noted on the University of Washington academic calendar.
+Any personal plans (e.g., flight arrangements) should be scheduled during the regular quarterly breaks in order to avoid unexcused absences.